catharsisjelly/SlimTimerPHP/README.md

 of the original developer.
 You use this bit of code at your own risk, please provide any feedback you like or better yet fork the repository and contribute.

+For more information on Slimtimer please visit the website : http://slimtimer.com/

 Testing
 -------